 - How those we care for benefit from personalized music

-- How personalized music helps persons with Alzheimer’s—the science behind the transformation
+- How personalized music helps persons with Alzheimer’s, dementia and other cognitive and physical challenges—the science behind the transformation

 - What researchers have discovered about personalized music as a therapeutic tool

-- How to minimize loss and theft of iPods and headphones
+- How to prevent loss and theft of equipment

 - How to create a totally customized playlist for each individual, even if she has no voice